Hello! Piyo and Poppo here with a guide to one of the most regulated and high-value drone applications: powerline inspection.

 • Key Takeaways

-🎯 Powerline inspection is highest-value drone application (£1,500–3,500/flight) 🎯 CAA Operational Declaration required (BVLOS operation over critical infrastructure) 🎯 HSE electrical safety standards apply (coordinate with utility for live-line work) 🎯 EMF hazard assessment critical (high-voltage lines interfere with drone electronics) 🎯 Insurance minimum: £10M third-party liability (much higher than standard drones) 🎯 Utility approval process: 2–4 weeks (risk-averse sector, thorough vetting) 🎯 ROI excellent: Equipment cost (£18k) breakeven in 6–9 months
+Powerline inspection is highest-value drone application (costs vary significantly depending on the drone and accessories chosen) CAA Operational Declaration required (BVLOS operation over critical infrastructure) HSE electrical safety standards apply (coordinate with utility for live-line work) EMF hazard assessment critical (high-voltage lines interfere with drone electronics) Insurance minimum: appropriate (consult insurer) third-party liability (much higher than standard drones) Utility approval process: 2–4 weeks (risk-averse sector, thorough vetting) ROI excellent: Equipment cost (costs vary significantly depending on the drone and accessories chosen) breakeven in 6–9 months

 Next Steps to Enter Powerline Inspection Market